In this guide we’ll cover the following questions:

 Private student loans stem from multiple sources, including community organizations, nonprofits, corporations, banks, and even universities themselves.
 The interest accrued on private loans can be deducted from taxes, which can make them attractive to some students depending on their situation.

-Private loans should be considered a last resort for funding your degree, as the interest rates tend to be higher and the repayment plans are less flexible.
+When you’re deciding on how to pay for college, private loans should be considered a last resort for funding your degree, as the interest rates tend to be higher and the repayment plans are less flexible.
 If you find yourself needing one, it’s paramount to find a loan option that best fits your situation.
-With College Raptor’s free Student Loan Finder you can look at interest rates and terms from leading lenders side by side.
+With College Raptor’s free Student Loan Finder, you can look at interest rates and terms from leading lenders side by side.